s8srahme/codesphere-nov-challenge/README.md

 # ⏰ Countdown Timer

-A simple countdown timer made with React and TypeScript.
-It allows you to:
+Countdown timer is a dead simple web application that allows you to:

 - Track time remaining until the beginning of the year 2024
 - Switch between dark and light mode
+- Watch cool snowflakes swirling around

 ## 🔋 Tech Stack